DaVinci Roofing Caters to Tradition

 - Bellaforte cedar shake tiles are available at 12-5/8 in wide and half-inch thick, with 12 5/8 in. exposure.
 Their leading-edge tabs secure tiles in place to add durability.
 The interlocking tiles create a built-in rain gutter.
 This cuts waste and cost while it still presents the appearance of cedar tile.

-- Hand-split cedar shakes offer the authenticity of natural, hand-split cedar shake.
-They’re available in 8 in. and 10 in. width, 5/8 in. thickness and 18 height.
+- Hand-split cedar shakes offer the authenticity of natural, hand-split cedar shakes.
+They’re available in 8 in. and 10 in. width, 5/8 in. thickness, and 18 in height.
 They can be installed at 6 in., 7 in. or 8 in. exposure.

 “DaVinci has 50 standard colors,” Adam says, “and if they don’t have the color you want, they’ll create it to your specifications.”